Dimer models and cluster categories of Grassmannians: Surfaces

+By Remark~\ref{r:Lambda-symmetry}, the isomorphism in Proposition~\ref{p:annulus} can (and indeed should ) be chosen to be compatible with an \emph{a priori} identification of the vertex idempotents of~$\Lambda_{n,m}$ with the boundary vertices of $Q(D(\mathcal{T}))$, i.e. with the boundary intervals of~$(X,M)$ (cf. Remark~\ref{r:bdryidemp}).
+Thus, if we consider a second triangulation, then the two isomorphisms will yield an isomorphism of boundary algebras that preserves their (labelled) idempotents.
+In other words, the boundary algebra of a dimer model coming from a triangulated annulus does not depend on the triangulation (up to such an isomorphism).

-Thus the boundary algebra of an annulus corresponding to a triangulation does not depend on the triangulation.
-Combining Lemma~\ref{l:twistinginvariance} with Proposition~\ref{p:geomexisomorphism} (or with Corollary~\ref{c:obtainJKS}), the boundary algebra of a Postnikov diagram of degree $k$ for a disk does not depend on the choice of diagram.
+Recall that, by Lemma~\ref{l:twistinginvariance} and Proposition~\ref{p:geomexisomorphism}, or by Corollary~\ref{c:obtainJKS} and Remark~\ref{r:idempotents}, the boundary algebra of a Postnikov diagram of degree $k$ on a disk also does not depend on the choice of diagram.
 Furthermore, it might be expected that Lemma~\ref{l:twistinginvariance} and Proposition~\ref{p:geomexisomorphism} hold for the surface case.
 Thus it seems reasonable to make the following conjecture:

 \begin{conjecture} Let $(X,M)$ be a marked surface with nonempty boundary with marked points on its boundary only which is not a monogon or digon.
 Suppose that there is at least one marked point on each boundary component.
-Then the boundary algebra of a weak Postnikov diagram on $(X,M)$ does not depend on the choice of diagram up to isomorphism. \end{conjecture}
+Then the boundary algebra of a weak Postnikov diagram on $(X,M)$ does not depend on the choice of diagram, up to isomorphism preserving the idempotents. \end{conjecture}

-\textbf{Acknowledgements} We would like to thank A. Hubery and A. Craw for helpful conversations relating to Remark~\ref{r:commutation}.
-We are grateful for the hospitality and pleasant working environment provided by ETH Zurich (AK, RJM in Spring 2011, KB, AK, RJM in Summer 2013) and MSRI Berkeley (KB, RJM in Autumn 2012).